Rideau Canal: Recognition

-The Rideau Canal was designated a National Historic Site of Canada in 1925, and marked with a federal plaque the next year, and again in 1962 and 2013.
+The Rideau Canal was designated a National Historic Site in 1925, and marked with a federal plaque the next year, and again in 1962 and 2013.

 The canal has been featured on postage stamps issued by Canada Post.
 Two 45-cent stamps—'Rideau Canal, Summer Boating at Jones Falls' and 'Rideau Canal, Winter Skating by Parliament'—were issued on June 17, 1998, as part of the Canals and Recreational Destinations series.
 The stamps were designed by Carey George and Dean Martin, based on paintings by Vincent McIndoe.

 In 2014, the canal appeared on a $2.50 international rate stamp as part of a Canada Post set honoring World Heritage Sites.
 The same design was reprised on a 2016 domestic-rate stamp.

 In 1993, British Waterways and Parks Canada agreed to twin the canal with the Caledonian Canal in Scotland.

 In 2000 the Rideau Waterway was designated a Canadian Heritage River in recognition of its outstanding historical and recreational values.

 In 2007 it was inscribed as a UNESCO World Heritage Site recognizing it as a work of human creative genius.
 The Rideau Canal was recognized as the best preserved example of a slack water canal in North America demonstrating the use of European slackwater technology in North America on a large scale.
 It is the only canal dating from the great North American canal-building era of the early 19th century that remains operational along its original line with most of its original structures intact.
 It was also recognized as an extensive, well preserved and significant example of a canal which was used for military purposes linked to a significant stage in human history – that of the fight to control the north of the American continent.

 A plaque was erected by the Ontario Archaeological and Historic Sites Board at Jones Falls Lockstation commemorating Lieutenant Colonel John By, Royal Engineer, the superintending engineer in charge of the construction of the Rideau Canal.
 The plaque notes the 123 mi Rideau Canal, built as a military route and incorporating 47 locks, 16 lakes, two rivers, and a 360 ft, 60 ft dam at Jones Falls (Jones Falls Dam), was completed in 1832.

 Other plaques to the canal erected by the Ontario Heritage Trust are at Kingston Mills, Smiths Falls, and Rideau Lakes.